+So what are the pros and cons of shipping container pools?
 Due to the large availability of used cargo shipping containers, many new businesses are popping up all over the world.
 These businesses are coming up with ingenious ways to use these old, repurposed containers.
-One of these ways being a swimming pool for the backyard.
+One of these ways is a swimming pool for the backyard.
 For this article, we decided that it is important for you the reader to know some of the pros and cons of going with this type of pool for you and your family.

 8 pros for buying a shipping container swimming pool

 Can save you money

 – Buying an above-ground pool made from a shipping container can save you money over many other types of pools on the market.
 These pools can be found in several different lengths and provide a much more usable swimming area than traditional round pools.
 A container pool comes fully assembled and ready to be filled with water.

 – A container pool is a uniquely stylish pool that would be the perfect companion to a new shipping container tiny home.
 Unlike traditional above-ground pools that don’t offer a whole of options, with a shipping container pool you can put your own stylish touch on it.
 You add a sundeck right off the side of the pool so that you and your guests can enjoy the sun as well.